COMPANY VIDEO HANDBOOK

 11 QUESTIONS TO ASK POTENTIAL COMPANY VIDEO PRODUCTION COMPANIES

-No single question in isolation will unearth the world beating producer you’re looking for, but the following 11 questions will open things up, so you can then watch them closely and decide who is the genuine article, capable of producing an effective company video for your organisation.
+No single question in isolation will unearth the world beating producer you might be looking for, but the following 11 questions will help open things up.

 1 – The Pandering Response

 The video company that gives you lots of pandering attention in the buying stages might be desperate for the work, and so have all the time in the world to give you in order to win.
 But they give that precious attention that some clients love!
 Either way, you need to know.

 > Ask them how busy they are, then watch closely

 On the other hand, the company that only gives you a “standard amount of attention” aren’t necessarily disinterested.
 They’re just busy.
 And they’re busy because they have lots of customers who like what they do.
 Which is a good sign.

 > Ask them how many quotes a month they do

 3 – The Boilerplate Response